 Non-EU sellers are also able to file OSS returns and will have to select a country to register.
 This will normally be the country where stock enters the EU.

-These changes mean that sellers holding multiple registrations (due to breaching distance sales thresholds) will be able to deregister.
-It is important to note that businesses holding stock in different EU countries will be required to remain VAT registered.
+These changes mean that sellers holding multiple registrations (due to breaching distance sales thresholds) will be able to deregister although it is important to note that businesses holding stock in different EU countries will be required to remain VAT registered in those countries.

 2. Abolishing the small consignment relief